High Sierra & The Western Divide

 - Mountain Solitude

 Explore the heart of Sequoia National Park along one of the most beautiful and renowned trails in the world…the High Sierra Trail.
 This trail, built in the 1920’s and 30’s as a relatively moderate path to access the High Sierra, follows the north wall of the vast canyon of the Middle Fork of the Kaweah River into one of the most scenic areas in the Sierra Nevada… the Great Western Divide.
-There we will camp in two beautiful lake basins surrounded by soaring granite peaks and cliffs, rising over 4000 feet above us and explore this mountain kingdom, appropriately named Valhalla.
+There, we will camp at stunning Hamilton Lake surrounded by soaring granite peaks and cliffs, rising over 4000 feet above us and explore this mountain kingdom, appropriately named Valhalla.
 We will end our adventure near where we began…among the towering sequoias of Giant Forest, the largest and most impressive trees on earth.

 Come join us for an extraordinary adventure in Sequoia National Park’s High Sierra!
 Call 800- 715-HIKE (4453) to learn more.